University of Nevada, Reno School of Medicine

-For the past two decades, the Nevada Flex Program has supported a variety of TA to further rural population health management and emergency medical services (EMS) integration, including the production and dissemination of eight editions of the Nevada Rural and Frontier Health Data Book and four editions of the Health Care Careers in Nevada guide for rural middle school and high school students.
+For the past two decades, the Nevada Flex Program has supported a variety of technical assistance to further rural population health management, including the production and dissemination of eight editions of the Nevada Rural and Frontier Health Data Book and four editions of the Health Care Careers in Nevada guide for rural middle-school and high-school students.

-The Nevada Flex Program continues to support CAH participation in Project ECHO Nevada.
-Project ECHO Nevada connects university-based faculty and specialists in Reno to primary care providers in rural and other underserved areas across the state.
+The Nevada Flex Program continues to support CAH participation in Project ECHO Nevada, which connects university-based faculty and specialists in Reno to primary care providers in rural and other underserved areas across the state.
 Project ECHO Nevada reduces rural primary health care providers’ professional isolation and provides training to enhance the clinical capacity by increasing their knowledge of best practices.
-The goal is to improve patient access to specialty health care in rural and medically underserved areas in Nevada.
-As well as improve retention of health care spending in rural communities, increase patient and provider satisfaction, and improve rural primary health care provider retention.
+The goal is to improve patient access to specialty health care in rural and medically underserved areas in Nevada, as well as improve retention of health care spending in rural communities, increase patient and provider satisfaction, and rural primary health care provider retention.

 Please provide information about network activities in your state to support Flex Program activities.

-For over a decade, the Nevada Flex Program continues to support the CAHs that meet quarterly to develop and implement network-based strategies to facilitate the transition to value-based care and improved population health management:
+For over a decade, the Nevada Flex Program has continued to support quarterly meetings for the state’s CAHs to develop and implement network-based strategies to facilitate the transition to value-based care and improved population health management, including:

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-For the past 16 years, the Nevada Flex Program has collaborated with colleagues in Arizona, California, Hawaii, New Mexico, Utah, and other western states to support CAH Chief Executive Officer (CEO) and Chief Financial Officer (CFO) participation in the annual Western Region Flex Conference.
+For the past 17 years, the Nevada Flex Program has collaborated with colleagues in Arizona, California, Hawaii, New Mexico, Utah, and other western states to support CAHs' Chief Executive Officers (CEOs) and members of the Performance Improvement (PI) and Quality Improvement (QI) Networks participation in the annual Western Region Flex Conference.